Product Information Management...

 Document image

-Step 2: Defining Attribute Details
+Step 3: Create and Define Attribute Details

 1. Attribute Name: Enter the Attribute Name that describes the attribute you are creating.